-- Credit Rating Methodologies: After January 1, 2016, when SB222 became effective, Fitch A. rates California school district GO Bonds based on the strength of the property tax pledge and tax base that provides the security for their repayment.
-However, along with the GO bond rating, Fitch releases a separate Issuer Default Rating (IDR) that reflects their broader analysis of the overall credit quality of a district's operations including governance, management, financial performance, liquidity position, etc. KBRA also prioritizes the strength of the property tax pledge and tax base, as well as the overall credit quality of a district's operations and provides a single rating on a district's GOs.
-Moody's and S&P release a single rating on GOs that incorporates a broad analysis of credit quality with more emphasis on a district's finances and operations than Fitch and KBRA.
+Credit Rating Methodologies: As described in the Background section of the Debt Policy, A. there are four rating agencies that currently rate all or a portion of the District's outstanding GOs and COPs.
+These agencies employ varying rating methodologies with certain agencies' focusing more (or less) on the property tax pledge and tax base versus on the District's operations.
+In addition, two of the agencies now provide just a single rating at the time that they rate a GO bond issue and two provide two ratings - one on the GO credit and one on the underlying issuer credit.
+After January 1, 2016, when SB222 became effective, Fitch has rated California school district GO Bonds based primarily on the strength of the property tax pledge and tax base that provides the security for their repayment.
+However, along with the GO bond rating, they also release a separate Issuer Default Rating (IDR) that reflects their broader analysis of the overall credit quality of a district's operations including governance, management, financial performance, liquidity position, etc. KBRA also prioritizes the strength of the property tax pledge and tax base, as well as considering the overall credit quality of a district's operations and provides a single rating on a district's GOs.
+Historically, both Moody's and S&P have released a single rating on the District's GOs that incorporate a broad analysis of credit quality with more emphasis on a district's finances and operations versus the security for repayment, than Fitch and KBRA.
+We note however, that in January 2021, Moody's revised its K-12 rating methodology.
+Under the new methodology, Moody's now provides a: i) GO bond rating that recognizes the strength of the security structure and ii) an Issuer Rating that reflects Moody's view of a district's overall financial profile without regard to the GO bonds' security structure.
 For any District COPS/LRBs that are secured solely by the District's General Fund, the ratings from all agencies are based on an analysis of the overall credit quality of the District.

-To achieve the highest credit ratings and lowest cost of funds on its GOs and COPs/LRBs across all rating agencies, it is therefore important for the District to consider the impact of its financial decisions on the credit quality of its GOs and COPs/LRBs. - B. Debt Burden Ratios: As noted in Section 3.06, the District may issue "bonds" in an amount no greater than 2.5% of taxable property within the school district.
+To achieve the highest credit ratings and lowest cost of funds on its GOs and COPs/LRBs across all rating agencies, it is therefore important for the District to consider the impact of its financial decisions on the credit quality of its GOs and COPs/LRBs.

+B. Debt Burden Ratios: As noted in Section 3.06, the District may issue "bonds" in an amount no greater than 2.5% of taxable property within the school district.
 The 2.5% issuance limit is known as the District's bonding capacity, with "bonds" referring to GO Bonds.
 Even though COPs/LRBs do not technically constitute "debt" under California's Constitution and, thus, are excluded from the 2.5% bonding limit, the rating agencies and the investor community evaluate the District's debt position based on all of its outstanding long-term obligations whether or not such obligations are repaid from voter-approved tax levies, the General Fund or developer fee sources.
 Therefore, the debt burden ratios described below include both long-term GO Bonds and long-term COPs/LRBs as "debt" in the respective calculations.